Educake: A Teacher's Guide to Formative Assessment & Reducing Workload

 The tool's unique features such as the "filters teachers" can use to sort student accounts and track learning levels are specifically designed to aid educators in identifying gaps in student knowledge.
 With real-time feedback from students and easy-to-interpret analytics, teachers can adjust learning tasks based on individual student needs.
 It helps educators to move beyond the 'one-size-fits-all' approach, creating a more inclusive and effective learning environment.

-EduCake stands as a potent tool in the evolving landscape of education, offering a dynamic, student-centred learning experience that caters to individual learning trajectories and paces.
+EduCake stands as a potent tool in the evolving landscape of education, offering a active, student-centred learning experience that caters to individual learning trajectories and paces.
 It streamlines the arduous process of lesson planning, tracking, and feedback for teachers, enabling them to focus on what matters most, facilitating key learning moments for their students.

 Footnotes